-Contributing writer Sophia DeWald explores the Makerspace and the opportunities students can find there.
+Contributing writer Cory DeWald explores the Makerspace and the opportunities students can find there.

 Makerspace presents an opportunity for students to explore their creativity, find independence and make something entirely their own.
 Makerspace helps students who learn better through hands on activities.